 Chatsworth is a very small city located in the state of Georgia.
 With a population of 4,351 people and five constituent neighborhoods, Chatsworth is the 163rd largest community in Georgia.

-Chatsworth is a blue-collar town, with 40.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Chatsworth is a city of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Chatsworth who work in office and administrative support (9.51%), teaching (8.15%), and personal care services (7.27%).
+Chatsworth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Chatsworth is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Chatsworth who work in office and administrative support (12.95%), sales jobs (12.67%), and teaching (10.42%).

-Chatsworth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Chatsworth doesn't have a public transportation system that people use for their commute.

-The per capita income in Chatsworth in 2010 was $16,878, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $67,512 for a family of four.
+The per capita income in Chatsworth in 2010 was $20,553, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,212 for a family of four.

+Chatsworth is a somewhat ethnically-diverse city.
 The people who call Chatsworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chatsworth residents report their race to be White, followed by Black or African-American.
 Chatsworth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.09% of the city’s residents.
-Important ancestries of people in Chatsworth include English, Italian, German, and Welsh.
+People of Hispanic or Latino origin account for 14.78% of the city’s residents.
+Important ancestries of people in Chatsworth include Irish, Italian, German, and French .

 The most common language spoken in Chatsworth is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and German.